dolphino1/CarND-Capstone/README/README.md

--   *loop *- Get the throttle, brake and steer information from the object controller and publish the information*.*
+-   *loop *- Get the throttle, brake and steer information from the object controller and publish the information when dbw_enabled is on*.* To get the vehicle control value, class "Controller" is called and this class is defined in "twist_comntroller.py".

     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
     def loop(self):